Jahnavi2711/BioLexis/README.md

-Of course.
-Here is a detailed, end-to-end explanation of the **BioLexis: eDNA to Taxonomy Classifier** project, based on the information you've provided.

 ### **Project Overview**

 The BioLexis project is a sophisticated bioinformatics pipeline designed to analyze environmental DNA (eDNA) from sources like water or soil.
 Its primary goal is to identify which organisms are present in a sample by classifying their 18S rRNA gene sequences—a common genetic marker.